leggetter/leggetter.co.uk/aaarrrp/index.md

 # The AAARRRP Developer Relations Strategy Framework

 **AAARRRP** is a framework that helps you define your Developer Relations strategy.
-In its simplest form it provides a mechanism for **mapping the company goals for developer relations at a company through to the activities that will help you achieve those goals**.
-Since activities for some goals naturally feed into helping you achieve other goals you can adopt AAARRRP as a funnel or a loop.
+In its simplest form, it provides a mechanism for **mapping the company goals for developer relations through to the activities that will help you achieve those goals**.
+Since activities for some goals naturally feed into helping you achieve other goals, you can potentially adopt AAARRRP as a funnel or a loop.

 ### What does the acronym AAARRRP stand for?

-AAARRRP was adapted and inspired by [AARRR pirate metrics](https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version) in 2016 by [Phil Leggetter](https://twitter.com/leggetter).
+AAARRRP was adapted and inspired by [AARRR pirate metrics](https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version) in 2016 by [Phil Leggetter](https://x.com/leggetter).
 But, where as AARRR was focused on "Startup metrics for Product Marketing and Product Management" and stood for:

 * **Acquisition** - users come to the site from various channels
 * **Activation** - users enjoy 1st visit: "happy user experience"